9dots/9dots.io-pages/OJ8iMiY.md

     - Bumps in the surface of the table can force the robot off course

 2. Explain things that you can do to account for those inconsistencies
-	- Add pieces to the back of the robot so that when the robot reverses into a barrier, the robot is perpidicular to that wall
+	- Add pieces to the back of the robot so that when the robot reverses into a barrier, the robot is perpendicular to that wall
     - Use sensors to keep track of where the robot is on the map
+    - Start moving at low power so that the wheels do not slip at all

 ## Discuss
 _What can servo motors be used for besides moving the robot?_
 They are rigid pieces that can help form the frame of your robot.

+_What does an engineer do?_
+An engineer uses science and math to solve problem.

 _Why is it important to clean up Lego pieces properly?_
 Future building can be more efficient and more fun if it is not necessary to hunt for every little piece.